A Two-Stage Multitask Vision-Language Framework for Explainable Crop Disease Visual Question Answering: Introduction

 To address these challenges, automated disease detection methods have been widely explored.
 Early computer vision approaches relied on handcrafted features and traditional classifiers \cite{turkouglu2018apricot}.
-These methods often required controlled imaging conditions such as fixed lighting and angles \cite{mohanty2016using, ferentinos2018deep, bhuiyan2023bananasqueezenet, hossain2024deep}.
-Such requirements increase deployment cost and limit real-world usability.
-Recent advances in deep learning have significantly improved disease classification accuracy.
+These methods often required specific imaging conditions such as fixed lighting and angles \cite{mohanty2016using, ferentinos2018deep, bhuiyan2023bananasqueezenet, hossain2024deep}.
+Such requirements increase the deployment cost and limit real-world applications.
+Recent advances in deep learning have significantly improved crop disease classification accuracy.
 Convolutional neural networks and transformer-based models show strong performance across multiple crops \cite{arun2023effective, nandhini2022deep, vasavi2022crop, wang2023odp}.
 However, most of these systems operate on unimodal data, mainly images or spectral signals \cite{parez2023visual, martinelli2015advanced, zhang2024study}.
 They typically output only disease labels.
-They fail to explain symptoms, disease stages or contextual information.
+They fail to explain symptoms, disease stages or other relevant information.
 This limits their practical value for decision-making and disease management.